hdfiresky/Dramaverse/backend.md

     -   **Password Hashing**: `bcryptjs` to securely store user passwords.
     -   **Configuration**: `dotenv` for managing environment variables.
     -   **Security**: `helmet` for security headers and `express-rate-limit` for request throttling.
+    -   **Clustering**: **Redis** and the **Socket.IO Redis Adapter** to enable real-time communication across multiple processes (essential for PM2 cluster mode).

 -   **Functionality**:
     -   Handles user registration and login.
     -   Provides authenticated endpoints for users to manage their data.
     -   **Automatic Migrations**: The database schema is automatically created and updated on server startup.
-    -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes a granular update event to all of that user's other logged-in devices.
+    -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes a granular update event to all of that user's other logged-in devices, even when running in a multi-process cluster.
     -   Includes logic for **conflict resolution** to support multi-device, offline-first usage.
     -   **Server-Side Processing**: Offloads all heavy filtering, sorting, and pagination logic to the server, sending only the necessary data to the client for a faster, more scalable experience.